SamR1/FitTrackee/docsrc/source/features.rst

   - can override stopped speed threshold (for next uploaded gpx files)
   - disable/enable a sport
   - define default `equipments <features.html#equipments>`__ (*new in 0.8.0*).
+  - set Pace/Speed display for Hiking, Running, Trail and Walking (*new in 1.1.0*):

+    - pace
+    - speed
+    - pace and speed

 .. note::
   | If a sport is disabled by an administrator, it can not be enabled by a user.
 In this case, it will only appear in preferences if the user has workouts and only sport color can be changed.